- This event has passed.

 The Computer Revolution and Changing Modern Cultures

-Tessa Joseph-Nicholas, Senior Lecturer in Computer Science and Director of Digital Arts and Humanities
+Tessa Joseph-Nicholas, Teaching Associate Professor in Computer Science and Director of Digital Arts and Humanities

 Have Scientific Revolutions Created the Modern World and Modern Ideas?